toshNaik/shelfhelp_dino/README.md

 ## Future Work:
 - Making the entire Monte Carlo Localization pipeline.
 Here I just focused on making the resampling stage better.
 The next step would be to integrate this with the motion model and the sensor model.
 - Thoroughly testing the distribution matching.
 I only got to test it on a few shelf images.
 I would like to test it on more images (possibly in a real grocery store) and also try different similarity metrics.
 Functions for different similarity metrics have already been implemented in similarity.py.
+- Completing the entire pipeline to publish it to RSS.